Get the Best Legal Representation for Your Child Custody Dispute

 The state of Texas encourages both you and your parenting partner to remain in your children’s lives as much as possible.
 Research shows that the more time children have with both parents, the better they tend to adjust.
 Sometimes this is not in the best interest of the children.
 Determining what arrangement serves the best interest of the child varies widely from case to case.

 If you and the other parent are unable to determine a plan for possession and access or child support, the court will step in and make the decision for you.
 Ultimately, a judge will make a decision based on what is best for the child.
 With our legal team at your side, you can rest assured that we’ll work toward a solution that best suits your child’s needs.

 Benefits of Hiring a Fort Worth Child Custody Attorney

-Whether your case is simple or complex, the award-winning DFW child custody attorneys at Sean Lynch + Associates, PLLC, will aggressively and affordably defend your interests.
+Whether your case is simple or complex, the award-winning DFW child custody attorneys at Sean Lynch, PLLC, will aggressively and affordably defend your interests.
 We work with families throughout North Texas, including Dallas, Fort Worth and Arlington, and are ready to get to work for you.

 Many factors go into making decisions regarding child custody rights and child support.
 The lawyers at Sean Lynch can help you identify the factors that apply to your situation and help you create an agreement that best suits the needs of your children.
 Contact us via email or by calling 817-668-6704 to discuss your rights and options today.